 How to upload your Pin images to your website and Pinterest

-Instead of uploading your pictures directly to Pinterest, it’s better to host them on your website so your visitors can also Pin them.
+Instead of uploading your pictures directly to Pinterest, it’s better to host them on your website so your visitors can also save them directly from your website.

 If you’ve got a blog, you should incorporate pinnable images on every blog post.
 You can do this by adding them to the bottom of your posts or pages in the same way that you upload other pictures.

-Instead of entering your 100-200 character description into Pinterest, it’s better to add your description to the meta-data of your image on your website so that it will show up if your visitors Pin it too.
+Instead of entering your 100-200 character description into Pinterest, it’s better to add your description to the meta data of your image on your website so that it will show up if your visitors save it too.
 To do this, write your description in the “alt image” field when you upload your pictures.

 Obviously you won’t always want all of your Pinterest images to be visible in your blog post, especially if you plan to create two or three for every post.
-So I’ll show you a little trick that I use to create hidden Pinterest images on your blog posts with a little CSS code.
+Instead, you can create hidden Pinterest images on your blog posts with a little CSS code.